 One of the best things to do in Cairns for free is to spend a few hours on the Cairns Esplanade.
 Along the Esplanade you will find various street performers, see Pelicans and other birds wading in the water and it is also a popular spot to watch the sunset in the afternoons.

-If your super keen you can join in one of the free fitness activities they have on the Esplanade such as Yoga, Boxing, Zumba, Beach Volleyball and Pilates.
+If you’re super keen, you can join in one of the free fitness activities they have on the Esplanade such as Yoga, Boxing, Zumba, Beach Volleyball and Pilates.
 You can see the class timetables here.
 These activities are some of the best free things to do in Cairns the whole family will love!

-Another one of the great things to do in Cairns for free is to spend a few hours at Muddy’s Playground with the kids.
+What to do with kids in Cairns who need to burn off some energy?
+Take them to Muddy’s Playground of course!
 Muddy’s Playground is said to be one of the best playgrounds in Australia featuring a kid’s water park, rope bridges, flying fox, and slides.
 The playground also has a large café and BBQ facilities.

-Your kids are going to love this one, Myla spent quite a while here and would have stayed even longer if we did not move her along.
+Your kids are going to love this one; Myla spent quite a while here and would have stayed even longer if we didn’t move her along.
 This is one of the best Cairns activities for kids, particularly if you’re looking for free things to do in Cairns.

 Surprisingly to many tourists there is no beach in Cairns, but there is the man-made Cairns Esplanade Lagoon – which is my pick for one of the best free family things to do in Cairns.
 The lagoon is a gorgeous artificial, sandy-edged, 4800-sq-metre saltwater pool and is lifeguard patrolled as well as being illuminated at night.
 The lagoon ranges in depths from 32 inches to 5 feet and is patrolled by Life Guards.

 There are fantastic facilities at the lagoon including BBQs, public toilets and showers and lots of covered pavilions.
 When we visited in July there were plenty of people swimming in the lagoon, but for us it was freezing!!!
 But we are from Brisbane so usually the weather needs to be a scorcher to be warm enough for us to swim.